Sacred trees in Sikhism: Background

 The tree species highly-regarded in Sikhism are those which have practical uses for humans, such as by providing sustenance, security, or shelter.
 The Sikh gurus were mobile preachers, travelling around, thus when they halted at a tree for shade, food, or shelter, the tree they halted at would gain religious significance.
 This explains why some revered trees are older than the period of the Sikh gurus (such as the tree at Gurdwara Tahli Sahib in Garhshankar, Nawanshahr).
 Eventually, religious structures would be constructed around these trees to mark permanent shrines.
 In Leh, there is a Datun (Margossa) tree revered by both Muslims and Buddhists which is believed to have sprouted from a datun planted by Guru Nanak during his second udasi (travels).
+According to Jaswinder Singh Brar, most of the trees viewed as sacred by Sikhs are ber trees due to the tree's ability to survive for long periods of time without water and many other tree species were extirpated due to them being cleared for agriculture.
+In India, Sikhs consider the pruned wood and leaves of the sacred ber trees as a benediction from the Sikh gurus, with devotees catching naturally-dropped fruits with dupattas during the fruiting season between February and March.